 Sit down with your tour leader, and tap into their wealth of knowledge.
-They’ve been to all the destinations many times before, and have inside info on places worth visiting.
+They’ve been to all of these destinations many times before, and have inside info on places worth visiting.
 They may even help you find some hidden gems!
-Why not have a chat with him/her at breakfast before heading out.
+Why not have a chat with them at breakfast before heading out?

-Make your way to the tour page of the tour you booked.
+Make your way to the tour page of your upcoming or ongoing tour.
 Scan the itinerary on any of our tours to see what Optional Excursions you can book with your tour leader.
-You can skip the lines and even save money on the public price!
+This way you can skip the lines and even save money on the public price!

 Identify at least five places you want to see.
-Plan one place you consider a must-see, and then a list of places you want to check out if there is time left.
+Pick one place you consider a must-see, and then a list of places you’d like to check out if there is time left.
 Think about the time of day you want to be in this specific location.
-If you’re not like most other travellers who want to see all the main attractions, get online to see what else the city offers.
-You can find gold off the beaten track.
+If you’d prefer to skip the crowds around the main attractions, get online to see what else the city offers.
+You can find so many gems off the beaten track.

 Even if you are staying in a hotel in the immediate area of the main attractions, there will still be quite a bit of travelling involved.
 This is your ticket to getting everywhere you want.
 Sure there are other ways of getting round, of which walking is the best.
 You can hire a bicycle; you can cruise by boat… but your main transport will be by tram, train or bus.
 Learn the ropes first thing in the morning and save lots of time!

-Without cramming too much into your day pack, make sure you have all the necessities.
-Some water, an umbrella/raincoat, sun tan lotion, a snack (you might not find something to eat straight away), your map and the contact details of your tour leader and the hotel’s name.
+Without cramming too much into your daily handbag or backpack, make sure you have all the necessities.
+Useful items include water, an umbrella/raincoat, sun tan lotion, a snack (you might not always find something to eat straight away), your map and the contact details of your tour leader and the hotel’s name.
 Make sure your phone or camera are fully charged and, if possible, bring a cable or power bank incase of emergency.

-Pickpockets are everywhere and having your money stolen is the most inconvenient thing ever.
-You can use your card everywhere, and would only need a small amount of cash to go to the loo (many public loos charge a small amount to use them) or tip the waiter.
+Pickpockets are everywhere and having your money stolen is incredibly inconvenient and very upsetting!
+You can use your card almost everywhere, and would only need a small amount of cash to go to the loo (many public loos charge a small amount to use them) or tip the waiter.

-Exploring can involve a lot of walking, so definitely think about the shoes you will wear on your free day!
+Exploring can involve a lot of walking, so it is extremely important to think about the shoes you will wear on your free day!
 Are they worn in and comfortable?
-Sore and numb feet can definitely steal from the experience.
+Sore and numb feet could definitely dampen your experience.

 Look at how the locals go about their everyday business.
-You can learn a lot by watching the French sitting on the river bank or the Italians sharing a pizza.
+You can learn a lot by watching French locals sitting on the river bank or a few Italians sharing a pizza.
 Sometimes a roadside café in a bustling area is the best way to watch people go by.

 It’s a good thing to see how other people go about things.
 It broadens your mind.